Mastering Nonprofit Board Member Responsibilities

 Key Takeaways

-• ✓ Board members hold legal and ethical duties including care, loyalty, and obedience.
+• ✓ Nonprofit board members hold legal and ethical obligations (duty of care, loyalty, obedience).

-• ✓ Effective boards focus on mission advancement, not day-to-day operations.
+• ✓ Effective boards provide strategic oversight, not day-to-day management.

-• ✓ Recruitment and succession planning are crucial for board health and continuity.
+• ✓ Regular self-assessment and training are crucial for board effectiveness.

 How It Works